samckp/rabbitmq-poc/README.md

 3. Execute this command on sbin folder:  "rabbitmq-plugins.bat enable rabbitmq_management"
 4. now open the url http://localhost:15672 to RabbitMQ MAnagement Portal.

-ConsumerRoute not working, parameter issue.
+ConsumerRoute not working, due to camel parameter issue.